 Enterprise-ready at launch

-Earlier this year, we announced that we’re strengthening our Enterprise release offering, based on your feedback.
-Rather than designating a later bug fix version of a targeted feature release, we promised that Jira 8.5 and Jira Service Desk 4.5 would be Enterprise releases at launch.
+Earlier this year, we announced that we’re strengthening our Long Term Support release offering, based on your feedback.
+Rather than designating a later bug fix version of a targeted feature release, we promised that Jira 8.5 and Jira Service Desk 4.5 would be Long Term Support releases at launch.
 In service of that promise, we deliberately chose not to add any new features between 8.4/4.4 and the Enterprise release versions, instead using the entire release cycle to focus on additional hardening and testing, so that these releases will be certified from the start.

-Because Enterprise releases are our long-term support line, Jira Software 8.5 and Jira Service Desk 4.5 will continue to receive support and back-ported critical bug fixes for the full two-year support window.
+Because Long Term Support releases are our long-term support line, Jira Software 8.5 and Jira Service Desk 4.5 will continue to receive support and back-ported critical bug fixes for the full two-year support window.
 In order to benefit from this ongoing support, we recommend periodically upgrading to the latest bug fix version of this release while waiting for the next Enterprise version to arrive.